Scorecard Program Advisory Group seeking members

-If you are interested in becoming a member of the advisory group, please read the Terms of Participation below and send us your CV (including two references) and a cover letter.
+If you are interested in becoming a member of the advisory group (please note this opportunity is unpaid), please read the Terms of Participation below and send us your CV (including two references) and a cover letter.
 In your cover letter:

 - confirm that you have read, understood and agree to abide by the terms within the Program Advisory Group's Terms of Participation.